Skyscanner/backpack-android/docs/ARCHITECTURE.md

 ### Stories

-Stories are defined programmatically in tree like structure that is then used to build the UI.
+Stories are defined programmatically in  tree-like structure that is then used to build the UI.

 Important classes/packages are: